A Week in the Saddle, A Week in a Castle

 Day 3: Beach ride

-2 hours in the saddleAfter another filling breakfast at the Castle, you’ll jump in your car and head to the beach (about a 50min drive from Thirlestane).
+2 hours in the saddleAfter another filling breakfast at the Castle, you’ll head to the beach (about a 50min drive from Thirlestane, transfer included).
 Yes, that’s right Globetrotters, today you’ll get to explore the Scottish coastline from the back of your horse.
 Let’s hope the Scottish sun is shining, because John Muir Country Park is an unspoilt haven where farmland kisses the sea – perfect for long beach canters and wading in the shallows.

-After your ride, you might wish to slip up into Dunbar and have a drink at Winterfield golf club, perched atop the hillside with beautiful views over the beach and surrounding national park.
-Then you’ll need to zoom back to Thirlestane, where you’ll be treated to a private guided tour of the castle with your own personal guide.
+After your ride you’ll be transferred back to Thirlestane, where you’ll be treated to a private guided tour of the castle with your own personal guide.
 The stories and secrets within these walls will astound you, and you’ll come away with a new appreciation for your surrounds.

 This evening you’re free to spend it however you wish.
 We recommend heading into the local village of Lauder for dinner at a traditional Scottish pub (dinner and transport tonight is not included in the ride price – but the pay-off is the chance to totally immerse yourself in local life).
 Your hosts at the Castle, Sarah and Edward, will be able to offer some wonderful recommendations for you to try – just ask!